4lessandrodev/simple-ddd-app-example/README.md

 # A simple DDD-Application example

 ## Simple application using `types-ddd` lib from [npm package](https://www.npmjs.com/package/types-ddd).
-Inspired in NestJS framework

-> In this project no framework was used, to keep a clean architecture, but feel free to use any framework.
+> Inspired in NestJS framework, but In this project no framework was used, to keep a clean architecture, but feel free to use any framework.

 > Built to work with good performance.
 ---